-Probably less than 4,000 years ago, there were new migrations to the archipelago in successive waves of Negroid people.
-They were people of Neolithic culture that lived in the forests and that, through the centuries, substituted the primitive populations.
-They used spears, stone axes, bows and arrows, and their tribes are constantly fighting each other.
+Around 8,000 years ago, the Melanesian people - known locally as alfur or matutu - were already established in the archipelago.
+They were people of Neolithic culture that lived in the forests and that, through the centuries, have occupied the territory.
+They used spears, stone axes, bows and arrows, and their tribes were constantly fighting each other.
 Headhunting and cannibalism were common practices.
 It is believed that Suduk, Hakereh, Atawodo and Moinate people are descendant of those populations.

-New human waves, coming from northern regions of the Indonesian archipelago, arrived to the islands since 1,000 B. C. They had lighter skin and lower stature and were more developed than the previous inhabitants.
+Coming probably from the island of Seram in Indonesia, new human waves, arrived to the archipelago since 1,000 BC.
+They had lighter skin and lower stature and were more developed than the previous inhabitants.
 With their settlement, the aboriginal populations migrated to the interior of the larger islands or looked for refuge in the most distant ones.
 A slow miscegenation process took place with the remaining people and the new inhabitants settled mostly along the coast.

 About the eighth century, the coastal communities began to have contact with Hindu and Buddhist traders, mostly from Java, looking for spices and bringing Indian and Chinese goods and a totally new cultural influence.

 The predominantly Hindu influence became stronger in the following centuries.
 The first written records, made in palm leaves and bronze sheets, appeared in the island of Kiwangar.
 The oldest records, written in the 10th century, are chronicles about a legendary raja, sri raja Singhaatman ("the soul of the lion").